wp-plugins/better-click-to-tweet/readme.txt

 1. Becomes this in your blog post!

 == Changelog ==

+= 3.0 =
+* added option to use WordPress shortlink in place of full URL.

 = 2.0.3 =
 * updated CSS to remove underline on "Click to Tweet" on Twenty Fifteen theme (and others!)